Piragu: Plot

 Sathya (Hamsavardhan) is a drama director in his village who lives with his father Ramaiah (Malaysia Vasudevan), a respected Koothu artist, and his mother (Sabitha Anand).
 The village belle Thulasi (Keerthi Chawla), Sathya's relative, is in love with him since her childhood.
 Sathya comes to Chennai with hopes of becoming a cinema director one day.
 In Chennai, he lost his luggage and contact addresses.
-He is now is left penniless and has nowhere to go.
+He is now left penniless and has nowhere to go.
 Sofia (Sunitha Varma), a small mechanic shop owner, gives him food to eat and accommodates him in her mechanic shop.
 In turn, Sathya helps her repair motorcycles besides looking for a film producer.
 Afterwards, Sofia falls in love with Sathya.
 At last, impressed by Sathya's story, a film producer accepts to producer his film.
 The same day, Sathya saves David (Karate Raja) from being killed by local rowdies.
-The gang leader Antony (Dhandapani) commends Sathya for saving his brother from the rival gang rowdies and offers him to join his gang.
+The gang leader Antony (Kadhal Dhandapani) commends Sathya for saving his brother from the rival gang rowdies and offers him to join his gang.
 Sathya declines Antony's proposal and speaks ill of his activity.
 Thereafter, Sathya's parents and Thulasi arrive in Chennai; they are accommodated by Sofia in her house.
 In the meantime, Antony and the rival gang leader Annapoorani (Emey) make peace and want to kill Sathya.
 What transpires next forms the rest of the story.